Get Latest Updates About Pharmacy Notes, Books and Many More

 D. In the endothelium of blood vessels

-Answer is A: The dermis contains connective tissue, nervous tissue and muscle as well as epithelial tissue.
+Answer is A: The dermis contains connective tissue, nervous tissue and muscle as well as epithelial tissue. - What are tendons and ligaments composed of?

 A. Dense connective tissue